tblock007/PRImageGenerator/README.md

 # Build Instructions

 Create a Visual Studio solution for the PRImageGenerator, and include the source files included in pr_image_generator.
-In the executable directory (bin/Debug or /bin/Release), copy the images/ folder, as well as config.xml.
+In the executable directory, copy over the contents of /bin.
+In other words, if your built executable appears in bin/Release, you should have bin/Release/images/ and bin/Release/config.xml.

 # Preparing the .csv